-2.3.1 Strategic drivers and objectives
+2.3.1 Strategic drivers

-For risk appetite to be meaningful, it has to be founded on clear business drivers.
-These drivers can be both external and internal, as well as mandatory or voluntary in nature.
+For risk appetite to be meaningful, it needs to be based on clear business drivers.
+These drivers can be both external and internal, as well as mandatory and voluntary in nature.
 Examples include:

 - Economic cycles

 - Competitor actions

 - Capital availability

 - Terms and conditions of borrowed capital

 - Diversification opportunities

 - Insurance market conditions

 - Active investors

 - Safety regulation and other compliance requirements

 - Regulation such as Basel II and Solvency II

-- Corporate governance codes
+- Corporate Governance Codes

-- Organisation's own ROI targets and minimum capital requirements
+- Organisation's own return on investment (ROI) targets and minimum capital requirements

 - Stakeholder and societal demands.

-Alignment of these business drivers, as well as an organisation's current level of risk management maturity, and the types and materiality of relevant risks, with the final risk appetite statement is critical for success - what is appropriate for different organisations will vary significantly.
+Alignment of these business drivers, an organisation's current level of risk management maturity, and the types and materiality of relevant risks with the final risk appetite statement is critical for success - what is appropriate for organisations will vary significantly.